Looking for a dining experience a little left of centre? Look no further, as we've deep-dived into the best themed restaurants in Melbourne.

 Denis the Menace Cafe

-I know, not your usual themed restaurant, but it's a theme that works!
-Denis the Menace cafe in Cremorne is a whole lot of fun.
+We know it's not your usual themed restaurant, but it works!
+Denis the Menace Cafe in Cremorne is a whole lot of fun.

 The huge, light-filled open warehouse is home to food with a sustainability focus and an in-joke-filled menu that you can't help but giggle at.
 Why not try the Avo, We've Met Before, Oh Shit-ake, Wild Child or Running Late Roti.
 The kids' menu options include eggs, muesli, toastie cheese, and chips.